Should Burger King Be Prosecuted For Their Google Home-Triggering Ads?

 It would be funny, but then you're just playing BK's marketing game.
 There would be headlines AGAIN about Google doing that, which is just giving them more publicity.
 How many marketing campaigns end up with several Slashdot headlines (along with plenty of other big-name media outlets)?

 The worst thing that could have happened to BK is that this story was ignored.
 They way they figure it, the longer they can keep this in the news, the more successful their marketing campaign is.
-The faux anger will dissi
+The faux anger will dissipate in fairly short order, but we're still all thinking about BK's Whoppers in the meantime.

 Companies prove every year that bad publicity is bad.